in2code-de/in2studyfinder/readme.md

 * PHP 8.1 and above

-## Signals
+## Events

-manipulatePropertyBeforeExport: this signal allows the manipulation of values before they are exported to the CSV
+ManipulateCsvPropertyBeforeExport: this event allows the manipulation of values before they are exported to the CSV

 ## Contribution